| The people in romantic comedies tread the thin line between annoying

 he tries to put his life together, finally realizing (after everybody

 in the audience figured out within a couple minutes) that he needs Sarah.
+As a lead, Marcus does not paint a convincing portrait.
+Nobody wants

 to root for James, and nobody wants him to get Sarah.
 Of course the man